 Find something interesting to photograph.
 The image doesn’t always have to mean something to everyone else, as long as it provokes an emotional response in you then that’s the joy of photography.

-In this iPhone photography tutorial, we’d suggest choosing a clear subject (person, flower, train, building etc) and don’t let other things get in the way.
+Choose a clear subject (person, flower, train, building etc) and don’t let other things get in the way.
 The most boring photos happen when the photographer hasn’t really made the main subject clear enough or there are too many interesting things in the shot.

 To edit photos on an iPhone, much like taking the photo is pretty simple.
 When you’re reviewing your shots in your Photos app press ‘edit’ in the top corner.